BHP Billiton – Further potential upmove towards key long-term resistance zone

-bhp billiton further potential up towards key long term resistance zone 1837602016
+bhp billiton further potential upmove towards key long term resistance zone 2681492016

 “Infrastructure upgrading” will one of the next key strategic stock picking theme going forward in the next three to six months.
 The two main catalysts […]